SovereignCloudStack/website/_i18n/en/_posts/blog/2021-12-13-advisory-log4j.md

 with a CVSS score of 10, which is the highest possible score and thus means that this is a very critical vulnerability.
-In short, log4j interprets strings that are being submitted to it causing lookups (e.g. via LDAP).
-If attackers can cause log4j to log attacker controlled strings, this can be used to gain access to the application that uses log4j and the container/VM that the application is running in.
+In short, log4j interprets strings that are being submitted to it causing lookups via the JNDI interface (intended e.g. to do LDAP name resolution).
+If attackers can cause log4j to log attacker controlled strings, these can be used to trigger these lookups and cause arbitrary java code to be loaded and executed.
+This can be used to gain access to the application that uses log4j and the container/VM that the application is running in.
 As log4j is so popular, many Java applications are affected.
 At this point in time, all log4j versions prior to